 - 2 one-touch speeds: HI & LO

-- Long shaft allows for reach in deeper pots (15 Inches total)
+- The long shaft allows for reach in deeper pots (15 Inches total)

-This is the blender I personally have been using for the last 7 years and it hasn't missed a beat.
-I'm not the only one, many soapers told us they like the Cuisinart as well.
+This is the blender I have been using for the last 9 years, and it hasn't missed a beat.
+I'm not the only one; many soapers have also told us they like Cuisinart.

 The Specs: